Shaurya-Ps-Bisht/not-TitanFall3/README.md

 ## To Do

 * Material Class
+* MetallicRoughness combined in gltf improvement
-* Depth pass for instanced objects, animtions and terrain
+* Depth pass for instanced objects, animations and terrain
+* Point light shadows performance(Bounding Volume and non-moving objects)
 * Spotlights
 * Reflection Probes
 * OIT